MisterSzled/Poly-Strat-Defi-Futures/README.md

 Modular and configurable trader and backtester within Defi.
 Currently built to support GMX on Avalanche.

+Running and backtracring both work but backtracing is not clean nor accessible without apriori knowledge of this project.

+This project is currently broken from using outdated packages and will require some work to be resuscitated.

 ## Keeper

 Keeper scans all existing strats in your config file, extracts the wallets, and takes the following steps every 15mins on the 15m/2 to the hour basis.
 E.g. 15:07:30, then 15:22:30...